18 March 2020

 Other free resources for parents supporting students at home:

 See below for a list of resources that are free for parents to use to support students at home.
 Note however that these resources may attract remuneration and be subject to restrictions in the Copyright Act if teachers use these as part of their classroom teaching (remote/online or in person).
-For more information see Remote & Online Learning During the COVID-19 Outbreak: Schools.
+For more information see Remote and digital learning – ‘day to day’ teaching and learning.